Ride-The-Lightning/RTL/RTL_setups.md

 lndServerUrl=https://<ip-address-of-device-running-lnd>:8080/v1
 ```
 6. Restart RTL
+7. Access RTL by opening your browser at the following address: http://localhost:3000

 #### RTL and LND running on different devices (with LND running on an external network or a cloud service)
 *RTL is not recommended for this type of setup*